 In addition to these three annual events, NOSTER offers (at least biannually) a Grand Course, a more intensive course or season school that investigates a theme from different disciplinary perspectives.
 The themes and structure of these courses are mostly related to current discussions and developments in the fields of theology and religious studies.

 The Spring Conference: one of the highlights of NOSTER’s curriculum.
-Two days at conference venue De Poort, Groesbeek near Nijmegen in order to engage with the work of peers, attend workshops, and listen to a keynote lecture.
+In this two-day conference on 22-23 April on Zoom, you can engage with the work of your peers and listen to a keynote lecture.
 The perfect place to discover the ‘academic conference’ formula and to exchange knowledge and experience.
-You are most […]
+You are most welcome to submit […]

 In collaboration with the Universitas Gadjah Mada in Yogyakarta, Indonesia, NOSTER presents a Summer School on ‘Discourse Analysis in Religious Studies’ with local and international participants.
 Together with the lecturer of this course, participants will travel to Indonesia for this one-time special event in the multireligious context of Yogyakarta.
 The location enables field trips to important […]

 Since circumstances have not evolved as positively as we had anticipated, it has been decided to organise this event ONLINE ONLY.
 Teaching staff: Morning programme: Professor dr. Erik Borgman (TiU) and dr. John-Harmen Valk (LU).
 Afternoon programme: various contributors, see NGG website.
 Course description: Religious leaders and institutions contribute significantly to the discourse about environmental […]